 It’s not easy, as a parent, to talk about difficult realities such as terrorism.
 However, the truth is more reassuring coming from us than any other source.
 Here’s how I hope to explain living in a world with terrorism to my sons.

 9-11 is always a difficult day.
 It’s difficult to remember.
 It’s difficult to watch the horrifying video footage.
 It’s difficult to think of how our world has never been the same since.
 Nine-Eleven is a somber day for our country, but where I’m from, we feel it close to home.
-I live about 60 miles east of NYC on Long Island, and I think all N.Y.ers have this day etched on their memories: where they were, what they were doing, how they heard.
+Up until 2018, I lived about 60 miles east of NYC on Long Island, and I think all N.Y.ers have this day etched on their memories: where they were, what they were doing, how they heard.

 For me, I was just a few days into my first teaching job as a high school English teacher.
 I was walking through the halls during a prep period, and one of my students said, “Did you hear?
 A plane was just flown into the World Trade Center!”